-Given the COVID-19 related restrictions, which included stay-at-home orders, social distancing and other efforts to mitigate the spread of the virus, the trial auctions and the auction were conducted, administered and monitored remotely.
-During the trial auctions and the auction itself, Bates White team members and Commission Staff kept in contact with the auction manager via email, phone and online platforms throughout the day.
+Given the ongoing COVID-19 related restrictions, the trial auctions and the auction were conducted, administered and monitored remotely.
+During the trial auctions and the auction itself, Bates White team members and BPU Staff kept in contact with the auction manager via email, phone and online platforms throughout the day.
 In addition, because there may be connectivity issues associated with a work-from-home environment, the Board directed additional training and trial auctions to prospective bidders to test bidding procedures prior to the actual auction.

-For the first Trial Auction on January 21, 2021, Bates White assumed the role of a bidder and verified that bidders' accounts had access to the correct information.
+For the first Trial Auction on January 21, 2022, Bates White assumed the role of a bidder and verified that bidders' accounts had access to the correct information.
 We tested the Auction software by submitting problematic bids to determine if the software operated according to the rules and provided proper information to bidders.
 We also tested NERA's phone-based backup bidding systems by submitting backup bids and creating situations to test NERA's bidder notification protocols.

-For the second and third Trial Auctions, held on January 28, 2021 and February 2, 2021 respectively, Bates White monitored and evaluated bids submitted by Registered Bidders using a secured online platform.
+For the second and third Trial Auctions, held on January 27, 2022 and February 1, 2022 respectively, Bates White monitored and evaluated bids submitted by Registered Bidders using a secured online platform.
 We received and tested bid reports from NERA's software and formulated reports and checked price decrements using our own bid evaluation software.